Conflicting compilers and optimisers that broke this entry in 2023

 string is printed once and then the program dumps core!
 Why is this?
 It is

-works fine with the loop removed and the optimiser disabled.
-If however we
+works fine with the loop removed if the optimiser is disabled.
+Once we

 The call was: